Reykjavik: The ultimate guide to the capital city of Iceland

 As you already know, Reykjavik is the capital city of Iceland, but you probably ask yourself: Where is the city?
 Or, what to do there?

-If you’re traveling to Iceland and are planning for a stay in this city for a few days, you will more than likely be eager to visit the most popular destinations within the city.
-Don’t worry, there are plenty of local attractions and places to experience during your stay!
+If you’re are planning for a stay in this city for a few days, you will more than likely be eager to visit the most popular destinations within the city.
+Don’t worry, there are plenty of local attractions to experience during your stay!

 So without further delay, join us as we explore the city !